getpinga/db/README.md

 # Pinga DB

 Safe and convenient SQL database access in a driver-agnostic way.
-Soon Swoole support to be added.

 ## Features